Check Effective Permissions

 Special Features

-• Groups are resolved recursively – nested groups are fully taken into account.
+• Groups are recursively resolved – nested groups are fully taken into account.